A Non-Orthogonal Variational Quantum Eigensolver: Results

-In \fig{h4_k2n4_two} we plot the actual trajectories of the estimates for the ground state energies, together with their error bars for both the adaptive and non-adaptive approaches to measurement, for two realizations of this numerical experiment.
+In \fig{h4_k2n4_two} we plot the actual trajectories of the estimates for the ground state energies, together with their error bars for both the adaptive and non-adaptive approaches to measurement.
+We show two realizations of this numerical experiment applied to an NOVQE simulation of \ce{H4} with \(M=4\) 1-UpCCGSD states.
 In both cases, we see that the adaptive protocol converges more quickly towards the NOVQE ground state energy than the non-adaptive one.
-Panel A corresponds to a typical realization of this experiment, one where the optimization procedure that generated the states was successful and the resulting generalized eigenvalue problem is well-conditioned.
-While the majority of the numerical experiments with \ce{H4} were qualitatively similar to the results presented in panel A, we occasionally saw instances like those in panel B where the NOVQE procedure failed or the error bars were dramatically larger.

-For the particular experiment shown in panel B, the large error bars and the \(147.6\) millihartree gap between the ground state energy in the NOVQE subspace and the FCI ground state derive from the same origin.
-In this instance, the optimization procedure which generated the fixed NOVQE states that were used to compare the measurement strategies became stuck and added several states that were nearly identical to each other.
-This resulted in an almost singular overlap matrix whose entries, therefore, had to be resolved to an extreme degree of precision before a good solution to the generalized eigenvalue problem could be found.
-This suggests that a practical implementation of NOVQE would benefit from including some regularization during the optimization that penalizes states whose overlap becomes too high.
+We find that the data qualitatively supports the assumption that the variance in the ground state energy estimate settles into an asymptotic regime where its behavior is well described by the relationship